-21. At the Joint Convention's Preparatory Meeting held on 10-14 December 2001 in accordance with Article 29 of the Convention, the mechanism was set out for establishing country groups for Review Meetings.
-It was decided that:

-- (a) The membership of country groups should not be such as to represent particular geographical areas; - (b) the number of groups for a particular Review Meeting will be decided at the corresponding Organizational Meeting, taking into account the number of Contracting Parties; - (c) in order to achieve sufficient breadth of experience to promote both effective and efficient discussion, each group should contain approximately equal numbers of Contracting Parties with experience of the management of spent fuel and radioactive waste associated with nuclear power plants; - (d) the means adopted for ensuring this is to rank Contracting Parties by the number of their nuclear power reactors that have achieved criticality, including those that are being decommissioned and those that have completed decommissioning in accordance with the definition in the Convention, and within that, alphabetically in English.
-These Contracting Parties are then distributed among the country groups, with the Contracting Party having the most power reactors in the first group, the Contracting Party having the next highest number of power reactors in the second group, and so on.
-When all the groups have been allocated a Contracting Party with nuclear power reactors, the distribution process starts again but in the reverse sequence of country groups, continuing to work through all the Contracting Parties with nuclear power reactors; - (e) the distribution between the country groups of the Contracting Parties without nuclear power reactors should be made on an alphabetical basis, continuing the process from where it stopped for the Contracting Parties referred to in paragraph 15(d).
-This should start with a randomly selected letter and then the use of the first letter of each Contracting Party's country name, spelt in English.

-22. States or regional organizations of an integration or other nature which ratify the Convention after an Organizational Meeting but at least 90 days before the associated Review Meeting are obliged to join in the review process with other Contracting Parties.
-Such Contracting Parties should be added to existing country groups in sequential order of date of ratification, continuing the process from where it stopped under para.
-15 (e).
+- 21. At the Joint Convention's Preparatory Meeting held on 10-14 December 2001 in accordance with Article 29 of the Convention, the mechanism was set out for establishing Country Groups for Review Meetings.
+It was decided that: - (a) The membership of Country Groups should not be such as to represent particular geographical areas; - (b) the number of groups for a particular Review Meeting will be decided at the corresponding Organizational Meeting, taking into account the number of Contracting Parties; - (c) in order to achieve sufficient breadth of experience to promote both effective and efficient discussion, each group should contain approximately equal numbers of Contracting Parties with experience of the management of spent fuel and radioactive waste associated with nuclear power plants; - (d) the means adopted for ensuring this is to rank Contracting Parties by the number of their nuclear power reactors that have achieved criticality, including those that are being decommissioned and those that have completed decommissioning in accordance with the definition in the Convention, and within that, alphabetically in English.
+These Contracting Parties are then distributed among the Country Groups, with the Contracting Party having the most power reactors in the first group, the Contracting Party having the next highest number of power reactors in the second group, and so on.
+When all the groups have been allocated a Contracting Party with nuclear power reactors, the distribution process starts again but in the reverse sequence of Country Groups, continuing to work through all the Contracting Parties with nuclear power reactors in descending order of the number of their power reactors; - (e) the distribution between the Country Groups of the Contracting Parties without nuclear power reactors should be made on an alphabetical basis, continuing the process from where it stopped for the Contracting Parties referred to in paragraph 21 (d).
+This should start with a randomly selected letter and then the use of the first letter of each Contracting Party's country name, spelt in English. - 22.
+States or regional organizations of an integration or other nature which ratify the Convention after an Organizational Meeting but at least 90 days before the associated Review Meeting are obliged to join in the review process with other Contracting Parties.
+Such Contracting Parties should be added to existing Country Groups in sequential order of date of ratification, continuing the process from where it stopped under para.
+21 (e).

-23. Under the terms of Article 40(2), States or regional organizations of an integration or other nature which ratify later than 90 days before the date fixed for a Review Meeting (late ratifiers) will not become Contracting Parties until after that Review Meeting has begun.
+- 23. Under the terms of Article 40(2), States or regional organizations of an integration or other nature which ratify later than 90 days before the date fixed for a Review Meeting (late ratifiers) will not become Contracting Parties until after that Review Meeting has begun.
 However they may, upon a consensus decision of the Contracting Parties, participate at the Review Meeting.
 To facilitate such participation, the President of the Review Meeting shall circulate to all Contracting Parties the proposal for the late ratifier to participate and seek their views thereon.
-If no Contracting Party objects, the late ratifiers will be distributed as soon as possible by the Secretariat to all Contracting Parties.
-Such Contracting Parties should be added to existing country groups in sequential order of date of ratification, continuing the process from where it stopped under para.16.

-24. Table 2 shows an example of such an allocation to country groups if there were five groups.
+If no Contracting Party objects, the late ratifier may be granted full participation rights in the Review Meeting.
+National Reports produced by late ratifiers will be distributed as soon as possible by the Secretariat to all Contracting Parties.
+Such Contracting Parties should be added to existing Country Groups in sequential order of date of ratification, continuing the process from where it stopped under para.
+21 (e). - 24.
+Table 2 shows an example of such an allocation to Country Groups if there were five groups.